Ronald Chitiyo

-Ronald Chitiyo (born June 10, 1992), commonly known as Rooney, is a Zimbabwean footballer who plays as a midfielder for Zimbabwe Premier Soccer League side CAPS United and the Zimbabwe national team.
+Ronald Chitiyo (born 10 June 1992), commonly known as Rooney, is a Zimbabwean footballer who plays as a midfielder for Zimbabwe Premier Soccer League side CAPS United and the Zimbabwe national team.

-Career

-Club
+Club career

 Chitiyo, son of former footballer Frank Chitiyo, began his senior career with Douglas Warriors F.C.
 Two years later, he left to join Monomotapa United, during his time with Monomotapa he finished as second runner-up in the 2012 Soccer Star of the Year award.
 In 2013, Chitiyo had trials at South African Premier Soccer League duo Ajax Cape Town and Orlando Pirates but failed to gain a contract.
 12 months later he signed for Dynamos following Monomotapa's relegation from the top division.
 2015 saw a failed move to South African side Royal Eagles which led Chitiyo to extend his stay with Dynamos.

 Chitiyo would leave Dynamos around a year later, though, to sign for Harare City in 2015.
 In January 2017, Chitiyo joined reigning Zimbabwe Premier Soccer League champions CAPS United on a two-year deal.
 On 18 August, Chitiyo was on the move again as he left Zimbabwean football for the first time to join Tunisian Ligue Professionnelle 1 side CS Sfaxien on a four-year contract.
 He left Sfaxien to rejoin CAPS United in January 2018 following no appearances and contract disputes.

-International
+International career

 Chitiyo has won Fourteen caps for the Zimbabwe national team and has managed two goals for his nation.
 His two goals for Zimbabwe have come against Lesotho and Mauritius.